 You don’t go to Uncle Joe when you need a foot doctor (unless, of course, he is a foot doctor).
 And, if he is a foot doctor, you don’t go to him when you need heart surgery.
 You need the right professional to do professional work, with the right tools and experience.
 A professional roofer has both—and more besides!

-- A professional roofer is fast and efficient because he has the right tools, properly maintained (such as nail guns maintained at proper pressure to prevent popping holes in shingles).
+- is fast and efficient because he has the right tools, properly maintained (such as nail guns maintained at proper pressure to prevent popping holes in shingles).

-- A professional roofer does the same thing every day, so he understands what different situations require.
+- does the same thing every day, so he understands what different situations require.
 He knows what will leak and what won’t.

-- A professional roofer knows local building codes, regulations, and laws.
+- knows local building codes, regulations, and laws.
 He’ll ensure your roof passes inspection.

-- Professional roofers keep your place clean and protected during the job.
+- will keep your place clean and protected during the job.
 The average roof has some 8,000 nails per layer.
 A professional will protect your flowerbeds and decks with tarps and will sweep the area with magnets after removing the tarps.